 If you were on the HDMI input, and you wanted to select the SVIDEO input.
-Considering the buttons were labeled 1-5 as pictured below, your button sequence would be: 1-5-5-5-4 or $1-5^3-4$ button sequence would be: 1-1.
-The first press of button 1 (the Input/Exit button) opens the INPUT select menu.
-Once within a menu context, the same button (button 1) becomes the EXIT button, so another press exits the menu.
+Considering the buttons were labeled 1-5 as pictured below, your button sequence would be: 1-5-5-5-4 or $1-5^3-4$ (superscripts will indicate # of multiple button presses) If you were at a blank screen, and wanted to just check which input you were on, the button sequence would be: 1-1.
+The first press of Button 1 (the Input/Exit button) opens the INPUT select menu.
+Once within a menu context, the same button (Button 1) becomes the "Go Back" / EXIT button, so another press exits the menu.